III. B North - East Region

 24. Tvarditsa to Nova Zagora.

-Again here I will mention, that the road E85 from Ruse to Veliko Tarnovo is extremely dangerous because of the very intensive traffic here.
-So, the routes I would suggest will be away from it.
+Again the road E85 from Ruse to Veliko Tarnovo is extremely dangerous because of the very heavy traffic.
+The routes I would suggest will be away from it.

 Sector III.
 B - 1